nganediwal/Data-Driven-Education-VIP/journals/AtushDhakal_Fall20/Week 10 - Oct 21 - Oct 27.md

 ## Tasks To Complete:
   - Sub-team presentation 2
-  - Nav-bar and home page mock-up
+  - Nav-bar re-design and home page mock-up for this semester

 ## Sub-team meeting:
-  -  Met on October 26
+  -  Met on October 27